drkameleon/tabular.art/README.md

 ##### Description

-Create a new ascii table with given rows
+Create a new ASCII table with given rows

 ##### Usage